zhuxr11/CAPTCHA-recognition-keras-R-python-5-digits/README.md

 ### Convolutional features

-When an image (shown above) went through the convolutional model, various features were abstracted and some were more active (brighter) than the others (figure as below).
+When an image (shown above) went through the convolutional model, various features were abstracted.
+For visualization of feature patterns, the convoluted values were linearly scaled to range \[0,1\] with positive coefficient and rendered in grayscale (figures as below).

 ``` r
 # Derive convolutional features